dazhwu/pydynpd/README.md

 Third, you configure Rstudio so that it can communicate with Python installed in step 1.
 You can find instruction at https://www.rstudio.com/blog/rstudio-v1-4-preview-python-support/

-Finally, you can use the following template to call pydynpd from R:
+Finally, you can use the following template to call pydynpd from R. For comparision, the corresponding Python code is also incuded.
 <table>
  <tr>
   <td>   R  </td>